tdwg/dwc/docs/text/index.md

 </archive>
 ```

-## 4. Database Example
+## 4. Database example

 ### 4.1 MySQL

-It is very easy to produce _fielded text_ using the `SELECT INTO` outfile command from MySQL.
+It is very easy to produce fielded text using the `SELECT INTO` outfile command from MySQL.
 The encoding of the resulting file will depend on the server variables and collations used, and might need to be modified before the operation is done.
 Note that MySQL will export `NULL` values as `\N` by default.
 Use the `IFNULL()` function as shown in the following example to avoid this.

 ```SQL
 SELECT